junxit/us-congress-bills-112/bill.md

     - **(A)** Whether the area where the BEST unit would be established is significantly impacted by cross-border threats.
     - **(B)** The availability of Federal, State, local, tribal, and foreign law enforcement resources to participate in the BEST unit.
     - **(C)** The extent to which border security threats are having a significant harmful impact in the jurisdiction in which the BEST unit is to be established, and other jurisdictions of the country.
+    - **(D)** Whether or not an Integrated Border Enforcement Team already exists in the area where the BEST unit would be established.
 - **(d)** *Operation* After making a designation under subsection (c)(2), and in order to provide Federal assistance to the area so designated, the Secretary of Homeland Security may—
   - **(1)** obligate such sums as are appropriated for the BEST program;
   - **(2)** direct the assignment of Federal personnel to the BEST program, subject to the approval of the head of the department or agency that employs such personnel; and
   - **(3)** take other actions to assist State, local, tribal, and foreign jurisdictions to participate in the BEST program.
 - **(e)** *Report* Not later than 180 days after the date of the establishment of the BEST program under subsection (a) and annually thereafter, the Secretary of Homeland Security shall submit to Congress a report on the effectiveness of the BEST program in enhancing border security and reducing the drug trafficking, arms smuggling, illegal alien trafficking and smuggling, violence, and kidnapping along and across the international borders of the United States as measured by crime statistics, including violent deaths, incidents of violence, and drug-related arrests.
-- **(f)** *Authorization of appropriations* There is authorized to be appropriated to the Secretary of Homeland Security such funds as may be necessary for each of fiscal years 2012 through 2016 to—
+- **(f)** *Authorization of appropriations* There is authorized to be appropriated to the Secretary of Homeland Security $10,000,000 for each of fiscal years 2012 through 2016 to—
   - **(1)** establish and operate the BEST program, including to provide for operational, administrative, and technological costs to Federal, State, local, tribal and foreign law enforcement agencies participating in the BEST program; and
   - **(2)** investigate, apprehend, and prosecute individuals engaged in drug trafficking, arms smuggling, illegal alien trafficking and smuggling, violence, and kidnapping along and across the international borders of the United States.